ZakSN/m2cpu/doc/m2cpu_ISA.md

 	- `XOR` (0x5C)
 	- `STL` (0x6C)
 	- `STR` (0x7C)
-- Description: perform the selected operation between the X and Y (just X) registers and store the result in the A register. overwrite the status flags in S. the following eight operations are supported:
+- Description: perform the selected operation between the X and Y (or just X) registers and store the result in the A register. overwrite the status flags in S. the following eight operations are supported:
 	- `ADD`: store X + Y in A
 	- `SUB`: store X - Y in A
 	- `AND`: store X AND Y in A